 We've assembled the 32 global experts on Castleman disease onto our Scientific Advisory Board.
 Meet our Scientific Advisory Board »

-In the last three years, the CDCN has made tremendous strides, including these highlights:
+Over the last five years, the CDCN has made tremendous strides, including these highlights:

 • Connected the global community of 400+ physicians and researchers through the three largest-ever Castleman disease research meetings and an online discussion board,